 Here you can also find the “Syncopated Rhythm” piano.
 The public art, also known as “Cradle of Ragtime” and “Saturday Night at the Maple Leaf Club,” the iron piano was created by artist John Guffin in 2004 as a tribute to ragtime music.

 Val is the founder and head road tripper at Silly America.
 Having grown up near Berwyn's famed car kabob, The Spindle, and a restaurant with a cow on its roof, her fascination with roadside attractions started early.
-Today, Val has visited over 300 roadside attractions across 31 states and is constantly on the lookout for the next BIG thing!
+Today, Val has visited hundreds roadside attractions across the United States and is constantly on the lookout for the next BIG thing!